Looking for a sumptuous dessert to serve to your guests this Holi? Then nothing better than Thandai Panna cotta!

 • And second, was that it is quick to make.
 As I was out of station for the past one week, I had planned 2 recipes for the Blogging Marathon before leaving only, but due to time constraint couldn’t prepare anything for the third recipe.
 So, coming back, this was the easiest to make.
 As I had Thandai powder ready in my pantry, so it took me less than 15 minutes to prepare it.
 While it is resting in the refrigerator to set, I am on my laptop doing the writing work.

-• And lastly, it's an adaptation of my Vanilla Panna cotta recipe only.
+• And lastly, its an adaptation of my Vanilla Panna cotta recipe only.
 Thus, overall, an easy yet interesting recipe.

 You can also treat your loved ones with Thandai Kulfi which can be easily prepared a few days in advance too.